p1r0/BsBuilder/docs/_build/html/_sources/setting_up.txt

 Setting BsBuilder Up
 =====================================

-System Requierements
+System Requirements
 -------------------------------------------------

-BsBuilder requieres:
+BsBuilder requires:
    #.
 PHP 5.3 > (CLI)
    #.
 And that's it :)

-Some tasks may requiere:
+Some tasks may require:
    #.
 A tar executable in the PATH
    #.
 A bzip executable in the PATH
    #.
 A 7zr executable in the PATH
+   #. lib cUrl for PHP

 Installing
 -------------------------------------------------